floressuarezalvaro/README_Generator/README.md

 ## Contributing:
 To contribute you can [build from the source itself](https://github.com/floressuarezalvaro/README_Generator/wiki).

-## Questions
+## Questions:
-The best way to get a hold of me is through my floressuarezalvaro@gmail.com.
+The best way to get a hold of me via email, at floressuarezalvaro@gmail.com.
 You can also [submit a bug](https://github.com/floressuarezalvaro/README_Generator/issues), or you can review the [source code](https://github.com/floressuarezalvaro/README_Generator/pulls) changes.

 ## MIT License